Coolpenguin3745/Minecraft-Murder-Mystery-Maps/README.md

 ## Vampire:

 The Vampire is a neutral killer who can turn people they kill into other Vampires once a murderer dies.
 Only the Alpha Vampire can turn people, and they all die when the Alpha does.
+Vampires go through the Necromancer timer.
 Vampires can not speak at all unless they are the last Vampire or if they have the ghost role.

 ## Executioner: